What next after Rwanda-Uganda stalemate at all govt levels? | Africanews

 Following the restriction of border crossings at the Katuna on February 28, Uganda’s government spokesperson Ofwono Opondo and Rwanda’s state minister in charge of East African Integration, clashed on social networking site, Twitter.

-Opondo disputed Rwanda’s claims that Uganda was holding its nationals ‘incommunicado’, and challenged the minister, Oliver Nduhungirehe to provide names, passport numbers and locations of the said persons.
+Opondo disputed Rwanda’s claims that Uganda was holding its nationals ‘incommunicado’, and challenged the minister, Olivier Nduhungirehe to provide names, passport numbers and locations of the said persons.

 Nduhungirehe shared a list of about 20 names and details including the dates they were reportedly detained, the days spent in custody and status.